l1t48/EasyBank/README.md

 The application itself is fully production-ready and has been tested locally and in controlled environments where persistent WebSocket connections are supported.
 It can be reliably deployed on platforms that allow long-lived connections, such as Fly.io, paid Render plans, or equivalent infrastructure.

+### 1.2 Important Note on Repository Reset Due to Security Vulnerability

+At the early stage of this project, a security vulnerability occurred when the .env file was accidentally pushed to the remote repository, despite being listed in the .gitignore file.
+Since the sensitive data had already been committed and exposed in the repository history, simply removing the file was not sufficient to fully mitigate the risk.

+To ensure proper security and prevent any potential misuse of sensitive information, the decision was made to permanently remove the original repository, including its commit history and workflow.
+A new repository was then created, and development continued from a clean and secure state with corrected configuration handling.

+As a result, the current repository does not reflect the full development history of the project, but it represents the secure and final implementation.

 ## 2. User Roles & Permissions
 EasyBank implements Role-Based Access Control (RBAC) with three distinct roles, each having clearly defined permissions and limitations.